-I would advise them to be prepared to have little time for themselves, to lower the standards of cleanliness and perfection, to be flexible and to expect the unexpected.
+MERCEDES: "Future mums – be prepared to lower your standards of cleanliness and perfection, to be flexible and to expect the unexpected."